chiflmas/chiflmas.github.io/index.md

     <div class="mb-2">

       <p>
         I am a versatile Data Scientist who believes in continuous improvement processes.
-I can create and manage Data Science pojects from problem statement to deployment.
+I create and manage Data Science pojects from problem statement to deployment.
       </p>

       <p>
-        I am passionate about Data Science and technology and I try to bring value to data by mixing a broad variety of disciplines in the process of solving real-world problems.
-I strongly rely on mathematics and statistics methods to find patterns and solutoins to deliver the best product in the shortest time.
+        I am passionate about Data Science and technology, and I try to bring value to data by mixing a broad variety of disciplines in the process of solving real-world problems.
+I strongly rely on mathematics and statistics methods to find patterns and solutions to deliver the best product in the shortest time.
       </p>

       <p>
-        I feel attracted to automatize repetitive dayly tasks.
-I enjoy working with different programming languages and technologies such as Python, R, SQL and Tableau.
+        I feel attracted to automatize repetitive daily tasks.
+I enjoy working with different programming languages and technologies such as Python, R, SQL, and Tableau.
       </p>

       <p>